College Code: LA

 If approved for an overload, the student is responsible for adding the additional class(es) and paying for the related tuition by the official university deadlines.

 Students are encouraged to take advantage of the many excellent courses available at Mason to broaden their educational experience or strengthen their background.
-However, some credits earned may not satisfy any degree requirements.
-MLSC courses at the 400-level can be used for credit for a degree in the college.
-Additionally, at most 3 credits of 100-300 level MLSC or 100-level RECR coursework may be taken to satisfy the degree requirements of any CHSS major, and these courses will be applied toward a student’s general electives.
+MLSC courses at the 400-level can be used for credit toward a degree in the college.
+This includes up to 6 MLSC transfer credits for prior military service or training.
+Additionally, up to 3 credits of 100-300 level MLSC or 100-level RECR coursework may be applied toward a CHSS student’s general electives.
+Credits earned in certain courses may not satisfy any degree requirements.
 Whenever there is uncertainty, students must consult with an academic advisor in their department.

 The Office of Admissions evaluates transfer credit for CLEP exams for new students applying to the University.
 Qualifying CLEP credits may apply to a degree in the College of Humanities and Social Science (CHSS) if those credits were awarded and reported prior to matriculation at Mason.